Showkat Malek Jahanbani: Biography

-Women were granted the right to vote in 1963, and in the parliamentary elections that year, Jahanbani was one of six women elected to the National Consultative Assembly.
-She was re-elected in 1967 and 1971, and then had one term in the Senate.
+Jahanbani was also involved in politics, becoming a member of the Iran Novin Party's Executive Committee with responsibility for its women's council.
+Women were granted the right to vote in 1963 and in the parliamentary elections that year she was one of six women elected to the National Consultative Assembly.
+She was re-elected in 1967 and 1971.
+During her time in parliament she was president of the Education Commission and vice president of the Culture Commission.
+In 1975 she was elected to the Senate.